ljelectrar/Caesar-Cipher-Text-Encrypter/README.md

 The project also teaches how to think programmatically, apply building blocks, and add functionality layers to create amazing, meaningful projects. </br>

-Enjoy that and think about how this can be improved or broken, in the end, it is a Caesar Cypher, break it can be an excellent programming exercise! </br>
+Enjoy that and think about how this can be improved or broken, in the end, it is a Caesar Cipher, break it can be an excellent programming exercise! </br>

 ### Project Screenshot